How to finance your house flip

 - Private Money: Friends and Family

-- Hard Money Lender
+- Hard Money Lender: House flipping Loans

 Let’s jump in!

 Once upon a time, an investor proclaimed “cash is king.”
 And, depending on the circumstances of your deal and your plans to flip other houses in the immediate or near future, cash might be the best option.
-If you have the cash reserves to buy a property in full, here are some things to consider:
+If you have the cash reserves to buy an investment property in full, here are some things to consider:

 Speed.
 As with commercial or retail transactions, cash purchases happen very quickly.
 The lack of intermediaries, banks, escrow companies, etc. ensure the quickest possible turnaround time from the property belonging to the owner to the property belonging to you.

 Ease.
-Borrowing money can be a time-intensive and often painstaking process.
+Borrowing money to flip a house can be a time-intensive and often painstaking process.
 Loan applications will often require you to send in lots of documentation, such as bank statements, tax returns, and other personal info that may be difficult to gather in a timely manner.
 Also, have you ever used a fax machine?
 It’s no fun.
 Many lenders, especially mortgage lenders, are still highly dependent on outdated systems.

 Capacity.
 Houses are not cheap — the median cost of an American house is around $200,000.
 Not many people have cash reserves that large.